Site menu

 Cycling and walking

-We're working with councils across Norfolk to create Local Cycling and Walking Infrastructure Plans.
+We have created Local Cycling and Walking Infrastructure Plans for Norfolk.
 These plans aim to create a cycling and walking network across the whole county.

 Bikes and e-scooters are available to hire through the Beryl bike share scheme in Norwich.
-This enables people to choose this sustainable alternative to driving without having to buy, maintain, or store their own bike or e-scooter.
+This enables people to choose this sustainable alternative to driving without having to buy, maintain, or store their own bike, e-bike or e-scooter.

 We're trialling school streets around selected schools in Norfolk.
 These timed road closures make the journey to school safer by cutting traffic congestion around schools.
 They can also reduce carbon emissions by boosting the number of children cycling and walking to school instead of travelling by car.